-Applicants must upload a complete copy of the final edition of each issue published during the month specified in the application.
-37 C.F.R. § 202.4(e)(6)(i).
+Applicants must upload a complete copy of the final edition of each issue that was published induring the month specified in the application on 35mm silver halide microfilm containing a positive print of each issue (i.e., black text printed on a white background).
+See 37 C.F.R. § 202.3(b)(7)(i)(D); see also 37 C.F.R. pt.
+202, app.
+B, ¶ X.A.1, 37 C.F.R. § 202.4(e)(6)(i).

-If two or more editions were published on the same date, the applicant may submit the earlier edition(s) together with the final edition.
-Applicants also may include "local" editions of the newspaper if they were published within the same metropolitan area, such as the Brooklyn, Bronx, Manhattan, Queens, and Staten Island editions of a New York City newspaper.
+If two or more daily editions were published on a particular day the same date, the applicant may submit the finalearlier edition(s) together with the earlier final edition.
+Applicants also may include "local" editions, provided that the earlier editions and the final edition of the newspaper if they were published within the same metropolitan area.
+37 C.F.R. § 202.3(b)(7)(i)(D)., such as the Brooklyn, Bronx, Manhattan, Queens, and Staten Island editions of a New York City newspaper.
 See id.; see also H.R.
 REP. No. 94-1476, at 153 (1976), reprinted in 1976 U.S.C.C.A.N.
 5659, 5769 (authorizing "exceptions or special provisions" for "multipart newspaper editions").

-Applicants may not combine "national" or "regional" editions that were distributed outside a given metropolitan area, because they typically have different ISSN numbers, and thus, are considered different newspapers.
-To register a national or regional edition of a particular newspaper, applicants should submit a separate application, filing fee, and deposit for those issues.
+Applicants may not combine "national" or "regional" editions that were published distributed outside a given metropolitan area.
+Instead, each, because they typically have different ISSN numbers, and thus, are considered different newspapers.
+To register a national or regional edition should be registered as a separate group.
+See id of a particular newspaper, applicants should submit a separate application, filing fee, and deposit for those issues.
 See Group Registration of Newspapers, 82 Fed.
 Reg.
 51,369, 51,370 n.3 (Nov.
 6, 2017).